jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 Do not be afraid to try something different.
 The instructor values creativity will make every attempt to be as accepting of project ideas as possible.

-Topics will be selected on a first-come first-served basis, however, if multiple groups want to do the same project, the instructor will work the the groups to direct them such that the details differ between groups.
+Topics will be selected on a first-come first-served basis, however, if multiple individuals want to do the same project, the instructor will work the the individual to direct them such that the details differ between individuals.

 All topic choices, along with preferred presentation date (if choosing to give a presentation) are to be submitted to the instructor via email.